martinellimarco/t2sz/README.md

 This allows fast seeking and extraction of a single file without decompressing the whole archive.

-When `-s SIZE` is used in tar mode and a file is added, if the size of the file is less than `SIZE` then another one will be added in the same block, and so on until the sum of the sizes of all files packed together is at least `SIZE`.
-A file will be never truncated as `SIZE` is just a minimum value.
+When `-s SIZE` is used in tar mode, if the size of the file being compressed into a block is less than `SIZE` then another one will be added in the same block, and so on until the sum of the sizes of all files packed together is at least `SIZE`.
+A file will be never spltted as `SIZE` is just a minimum value.

-When `-s SIZE` is used in raw mode then it defines exactly the input block size.
-If there isn't enough input data the block will be smaller.
+When `-s SIZE` is used in raw mode then it defines exactly the input block size and bigger inputs will be split in blocks of this size accordingly.
+If there isn't enough input data the last block will be smaller.

-When `-S SIZE` is used files bigger than `SIZE` will be splitted in blocks of `SIZE` length.
-It is available only in tar mode.
+When `-S SIZE` is used, files bigger than `SIZE` will be splitted in blocks of `SIZE` length.
+It is available only in tar mode and ignored in raw mode.

-A single block of one or more files is compressed into a single Zstandard frame.
-If the files in the same block are correlatable the compression ratio will be higher.

-The compressed archive can be uncompressed with any Zstandard tool, including `zstd`.
+The compressed archive can be decompressed with any Zstandard tool, including `zstd`.

 To take advantage of seeking see the following projects:
 - C/C++ library:  [libzstd-seek](https://github.com/martinellimarco/libzstd-seek)